Archive for November, 2010

 My prayer is not that you take them out of the world but that you protect them from the evil one.
 They are not of the world, even as I am not of it.
 John 17:15-16

-God completely reoriented my perspectives right there.
+My perspectives were completely reoriented right there.
 As we began to film, the director stopped everyone and said, “We are not taking one more step here until we have prayed together”.
 I don’t know if I was more shocked at the pot smoking or the request to pray!
 So, he asked a young lady there to pray.
 She prayed for the lordship of Christ over the production, the safety of the cast and for Jesus to bless our work.
 Little did I know at the time how that prayer would be answered.
 I felt even more confused but trusted that God was hearing my heart and hopefully the heart of those who were there who knew Him.

 After filming the first scene the director announced we were going to do a scene that I was in.
 Oh, my gosh, I was not ready for this.
 Anxiety entered my heart and I was being asked to step into a role immediately that I had not prepared for.
 I stumbled through it and I am sure I frustrated the other actor in the scene to no end.
 What else could I have done?
 It wasn’t on the shooting schedule.
 The next day I worked hard at memorization and learning my parts.
 I didn’t want to go through that again.